-When you’re staring at a blank cursor, starting your website copy can feel overwhelming, let alone writing it…especially if you’re not a writer by trade.
+When you’re staring at a blank cursor, website copywriting can feel overwhelming… even if you’re a writer by trade.
 But as any professional copywriter will tell you, 90% of producing high-converting and persuasive website copy is in the preparation.
 Once you know HOW to approach your page, the actual writing comes more quickly and easily.

 In this post, I’ll show you how to approach any page on your website like a pro, and walk you through the process from start to finish.

-To capture and keep the attention of your site visitors, you need to form a relationship with them, one based on trust and understanding.
+If you want to really improve your website copy for the long haul, you’ll need to capture and keep the attention of your site visitors.
+The first step is to form a relationship with them, one based on trust and understanding.

 This is perhaps the most important step toward better website copy.
 Before you write, take a moment to consider who the heck you’re writing to.
 Some marketers will refer to this as a segment or avatar.
 Semantics aside, your ideal reader is the single most important factor to nail if you want to write the perfect web page.